Arvoria/RobaseService/docs/Guide/robase-setup.md

 # Setting up Robase

-!!! warning
-    This page is still in the process of being documented.

-`RobaseService` is made to be a replication of `DataStoreService` so that setup and transferring data is simple to do.
+`RobaseService` is made to be a replication of `DataStoreService` so that setup and transferring data are simple to do.

 ## Setup Example